stashkov/inhibitor_graph_v1.5/README.md

 This means we have cAMP -> GRK 2 -| GEF1.
 We can represent these edges as follows:
 ```
-"cAMP", "GRK2", ACTIVATION
+cAMP, "GRK 2", ACTIVATION
-"GRK2", "GEF1", INHIBITION
+GRK2, GEF1, INHIBITION
 ```

-Note that use of `""` is only necessary when you have space separated values.
+Note that use of `""` is only necessary when you have space separated values (e.g. "GRK 2".
 Example file can be found in `examples` folder

 # Results